 - (1) Council shall undertake a review of the Comprehensive Zoning By-law within three years following the adoption of this Plan.
 The review shall ensure that the Zoning By-law conforms with policies of this Plan, and the County of Renfrew Official Plan. - (2) Where an extension, enlargement or change of a non-conforming use is proposed, permission may be granted under the provisions of the Planning Act, by Council or the Committee of Adjustment, provided that the following criteria are met: - (a) It should not aggravate any situation which is detrimental to neighbouring, conforming uses; - (b) It should be in reasonable proportion to the existing use and to the land on which it is to be located; - (c) Any extension or enlargement involving additional land should be minor in relation to the total property.
-Any major change shall require an amendment to the Official Plan; - (d) It should result in equal or greater compatibility with surrounding uses with regard to noise, vibrations, fumes, smoke, dust, odours, lighting and traffic generation; - (e) Adequate buffering, landscaping, setbacks and any other measures necessary to reduce the nuisance may be required as a condition of permission, and where possible, should be extended to the existing use; - (f) Proper access to the site will be provided to ensure that no traffic hazards are created;
+Any major change shall require an amendment to the Official Plan; - It should result in equal or greater compatibility with surrounding uses with regard to noise, vibrations, fumes, smoke, dust, odours, lighting and traffic generation; - (e) Adequate buffering, landscaping, setbacks and any other measures necessary to reduce the nuisance may be required as a condition of permission, and where possible, should be extended to the existing use; - (f) Proper access to the site will be provided to ensure that no traffic hazards are created;

 - (g) Adequate off-street parking and loading spaces will be provided; - (h) Applicable services such as public utilities, storm drainage works, water supply and sewage disposal systems must be adequate; - Neighbouring property owners shall be notified of the proposed extension or enlargement of the non-conforming use before the final decision on the application is made. - (3) Non-compliance with site performance standards does not constitute a nonconforming use.
-Proposals to extend, enlarge, or rebuild structures that do not comply with the zoning standards will be reviewed on a site-by-site basis either through an amendment to the zoning by-law or a minor variance application depending on the scale of the non-compliance.
+Proposals to extend, enlarge, or rebuild structures that do not comply with the zoning standards will be reviewed on a site-by-site basis either through an amendment to the zoning by-law or a minor variance application depending on the scale of the non-compliance. - (4) An approval authority may by by-law delegate the authority to pass a by-law which is minor in nature to a committee of council, or an individual who is an officer, employee or agent of the municipality.